Skip to content

 AusHFG guidelines state that OR temperatures can range 16-28˚C and references

 AS 1668.2:2002 The Use of Ventilation and Air-conditioning in Buildings, Part 2 describes general concepts around turning off ventilation when not used (not directly referencing healthcare on this point).
-It describes minimum 25 ACH for theatres.

 Western Australian guidelines state “Space temperature and humidity control can be set-back to conserve energy.
 Set-back conditions shall not compromise condensation control.”